FirelyTeam/firely-docs/vonk/releasenotes/upgrade.rst

 The process for upgrading Vonk depends on whether you have a vanilla Vonk FHIR Server, you added your own plugins or are running a Facade.
 This page describes the general process for each situation.
 Please refer to the :ref:`vonk_releasenotes` for details per each released version of Vonk.

+.. attention:

+   In all cases, pay attention to the import of new conformance resources - especially if you have multiple instances of Vonk running.
+See :ref:`vonk_conformance_instances` for details.

 .. _upgrade_server:

 Upgrading Vonk FHIR Server